bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   with a different font size.
 The font size is either a number, such as 12, 11.5, 10, etc., or a string such as "footnotesize", "large", which must be a valid font size name.

++ textalign:l r l c

+  This option sets the text alignment for each column of the 'tab' bundle as well as for the entire text block of the 'par' bundle.

 + head:1